 7 Sparkling Highlights for Backpacking in Sri Lanka

-If you love the following things: Gorgeous beaches, incredible hiking, great massage, world heritage sites, welcoming people, surfing, diving, budget friendly, pineapple juice, tea, pumpkin curry.
+If you love the following things: Gorgeous beaches, incredible hiking, great massage, world heritage sites, welcoming people, surfing, diving, budget-friendly, pineapple juice, tea, pumpkin curry.
 Them you should go Backpacking in Sri Lanka.

-Sri Lanka is truly a country to be discovered because of its richness in diversity.
+Sri Lanka is indeed a country to be discovered because of its richness in diversity.
 I left from New Zealand with no expectations just my curiosity when I arrived.
 I was impressed, despite the long civil war and the tsunami in 2004, people are happy and friendly they are optimistic about the future.
 It´s finally peace.
-Now the people are looking in to the future with hopes and smiles.
+Now the people are looking into the future with hopes and smiles.
 It’s time for Sri Lanka to grow and show its beauty to the world.
 It has so much to give if you just want to receive it.

 Sri Lanka is an Island paradise that gives a bit of everything in a short distance.

 What an adventure we had, love is honey and life is jolly.